What Are Those Squiggly Things in My Vision?

 While most floaters are just a part of being human, sometimes they can point to more serious retinal problems such as holes, tears, or detachment.
 That’s why it’s important to get regular eye exams with the team at The Eye Clinic.
 After you turn 55, it’s a good idea to have one exam every year.
 We have special instruments that can look at the retina and the vitreous to distinguish between the harmless globs of protein and more serious issues.

 If you see a dramatic increase in seeming new floaters, or if you’re seeing persistent flashes, that’s a reason to make an appointment to see us at The Eye Clinic, as these can be signs of retinal detachment.
-Call us at either of our two Portland locations, (503) 297-4718 or (503) 228-6681.
+Call us at our Portland location.